 - Tell touching stories.
 Use powerful patient testimonials to show how your team has made a positive difference in someone's life.
 These real-life stories resonate with readers and leave them with a positive impression: If they helped someone else, they'll help me too.

 Pro tip: In bios and blurbs, give the members of your healthcare team a chance to talk about the satisfaction they get from helping others.
 Show how much they care.

 Still another plus: According to experts, when you activate empathy in others, you make them more open to your messages.

 We're here for you

 Coffey's editorial team specializes in helping our clients tell their patient stories compellingly.
 And we treat these stories with care—and with respect for everyone involved, from patients and family members to physicians.
-To learn more about how we can help, call 888.805.9101 or email us.
+Contact us to learn more about how we can help.